khavernathy/md_gpu/README.md

 A video demonstrating GPU MD using this code can be found here: https://www.youtube.com/watch?v=IPQzY34eCt4

-This is a GPU MD code.
+This is a GPU MD code made for a graduate course project.
-Douglas Franz and Alfredo Peguero
+My ongoing and more awesome Monte Carlo/Molecular Dynamics code can be found here: https://github.com/khavernathy/mcmd Douglas Franz and Alfredo Peguero
 2016.
 ==================================